viveknath13/viveknath13/README.md

 - [Twitter](https://x.com/VivekNath_eth)

 Thanks for visiting my profile!
-Let me know if you'd like to collaborate or chat about tech.
+Please let me know if you'd like to collaborate or discuss tech.